nfroidure/whook/packages/whook-example/ARCHITECTURE.md

 We consider to be a good practice to bind the commands you write to your API code.
-The `src/commands` folder allows you to write commands in a similar way to handlers.
+The `src/commands` folder allows you to write commands in a similar way to routes.

 It leverages the dependency injection features of Whook and has helpers for parsing the input parameters.